hnovak94/Pi_intheSky/README.md

 ### Problems

-How will the doors close back up again?
+<b>How will the doors close back up again?</b>

+- try and glue the servo arm to the door, servo moves forward: opens, servo goes back: closes

-How will the two halves of the sphere be attached?
+<b>How will the two halves of the sphere be attached?</b>

+- rounded hinges (see CAD)

 ### Code